 Now that you know you’re better off with concrete when building a silo, choosing between a jumpform or slipform format is also vital.
 To help you understand which construction style is more appropriate for your needs, we’ve put together a basic guide for each:

-This particular type of silo storage construction is regarded as the economical construction choice because it can be set up and ready to make the first pour of concrete within a week.
+This particular type of silo construction, known as jumpform silo, is regarded as an economical choice due to its efficient setup process.
+Within a week, it can be set up and ready for the first pour of concrete.
 What makes the jumpform silo framework even more remarkable is that it’s reusable and takes just a few days to set up after delivery to the job site.
 This is an immense plus on top of the fact that costs are reduced as well!

 Currently, the slipform silo is regarded as the best type of construction for projects over 65’ in diameter.
 They are formed from a continuous, monolithic pour of the concrete walls.
 This process, in turn, creates a smooth, continuous outer appearance which is achieved with an arduous continuous pour that necessitates a 24 hours per day schedule—leading to even higher costs as a compromise.